80 Assisted Living Communities near Pittsburgh

 Assisted living is the term used to describe a residential living arrangement many seniors choose when the demands of living on their own are too much to manage by themselves.
 The type of community aging citizens choose to live in at this level typically has staff on call 24/7 to help with activities of daily living (ADLs), such as grooming, dressing and cleaning up.
 Staff may also help their residents take their medication and meals, as well as go with them to doctor visits and other outings.

-Services Available in Assisted Living Communities in Pittsburgh
+What Services are Available in Assisted Living in Pittsburgh?

 Pittsburgh has numerous registered assisted living communities in and around the city limits, so seniors and the families who care for them have plenty of options to choose from when it's time to look for a place.
 These communities typically include full-service facilities that provide daily meal service and laundry.
 Some operate as standalone properties, though the majority provide several tiers of care, including memory care and sometimes post-acute rehab services in secondary buildings onsite.